-If it’s your first time to do grocery shopping online, you are prone to making mistakes.
+If it’s your first time to order groceries online melbourne, you have to make sure that you order from a trusted seller.
+Because there are things you may overlook, and it’s a learning curve.
 Some experience forgetting to apply coupons for items they would not have bought if there’s no big discount, while some may mistakenly order a single banana instead of a bunch.
-There are things you may overlook, and it’s a learning curve.

 Grocery Pickup Service

 Grocery pickup is a service provided by a grocer in which you can click and collect.
 What you need to do is to order your goods online, and an associate at the grocery store packs it for you.
 Then at a time frame set by you, you have to pick up the goods yourself.
 Here are the advantages and disadvantages of this set-up:

 - More stores offer pickup service options rather than delivery service.
 Some tend to contract it out for delivery, so if you prefer to transact directly with a store and not with a third party, then this is the better option for you.